 Make an Appointment with Your Veterinarian.

 Every body and situation is unique.
-If you are seeing signs of illness, a consultation with your veterinarian is the first step.
+The first step is to consult your veterinarian when you notice signs of illness or injury.
 If your pet is elderly or terminally ill, the Vet will ask you a series of questions regarding the quality of your pet’s life.
 If you see that your pet is breathing differently, has changes in appetite, thirst, weight, or has changes in mobility, your pet needs to be evaluated.

 Determining Quality of Life for Your Pet